Time dilation of quantum clocks in a relativistic gravitational potential: Conclusions

 \section{Conclusions}

 In this work, through the PaW theory, we examined the time evolution of two quantum clocks ($A$ and $B$) when interacting with a relativistic gravitational potential.
 We have performed our investigation in the case clocks with discrete and continuous time values.
 In both cases we first verified that, in the absence of the field, the two clocks evolved synchronously.
 Then, promoting the mass of the clocks to operator, we introduced the interaction with the field and we found a time dilation effect for the time states of the clocks in agreement with the Schwarzschild solution (\ref{chiave2}).
 By introducing the proper time for the clocks, we thus showed that the effect of interaction with the gravitational potential can be interpreted as (properly) dilating time, while leaving the clocks energy unchanged.
-The expression for the gravitational redshift was also derived and discussed.
+The evolution of entangled clocks was also studied, revealing that the entanglement measure remains unaffected by the gravitational field alone, and changes only in the presence of an interaction term between the clocks.
+The expression for the gravitational redshift was finally derived and discussed.

 As subject of a future work, we propose to introduce also the spatial degree of freedom in the discussion.
 Through the interaction of a quantum ruler with the relativistic gravitational potential, we will be able (hopefully) to show that the possible outomes of a position measurement, made on the ruler placed in the gravitational field, are modified in agreement with the gravitational lengths stretching as obtained from the Schwarzschild metric.
 Through the study of a time-evolving ruler, we thus would derive and discuss the probability that the ruler connects events in spacetime.
 We notice that this proposal would be carried out in a fully relational approach, moving the discussion into the more general context of quantum reference frames \cite{librotommi,nostro3}.